aws-samples/inspector2-enablement-with-cli/README.md

 ## 🚀 4.
 Activation phase
-Amazon Inspector2 would be enabled in all accounts, regions with the scan type you configured in the variables.
+Amazon Inspector2 would be enabled in the accounts and regions where the configured scan types are supported.
 ![Activation phase using the script](images/Inspector2_activation.png)

 If your Delegated Administrator (DA) account is different than your organization management account, then after step 1, log into your DA account.
 If not, continue the next steps in the same account.